 The frame of the racket shall not exceed 73.7 cm (29.0 inches) in overall length, including the handle.
 The frame of the racket shall not exceed 31.7 cm (12.5 inches) in overall width.
 The hitting surface shall not exceed 39.4 cm (15.5 inches) in overall length, and 29.2 cm (11.5 inches) in overall width.

 The size of the racquet’s head is arguably one of the most important factors when selecting a model.
-Each tennis racquet has what’s called a sweet spot when playing tennis.
-The sweet spot is the ideal position for the ball to hit the racquet, resulting in more powerful and responsive gameplay when on the court.
+Each one has what’s called a sweet spot when playing tennis.
+The sweet spot is the best position for the ball to hit the racquet, resulting in more powerful and responsive gameplay when on the court.
 The head size determines how large the sweet spot will be.

 One thing to keep in mind about buying a racquet with a large head size is the trade-off between control and power.
 A larger sweet spot will result in more powerful swings but may lack the responsiveness that you need to win games.